ska-sa/katgpucbf/doc/dev-guide.rst

 5. Once you have received a review, respond to any comments and apply any requested changes/fixes.

    a.
-Your intended reviewer should move the Jira ticket associated with this
+The reviewer should move the Jira ticket associated with this PR back
-      PR back to *In Progress* and assign it back to you.
+      to **In progress** and assign it back to you.

-6. Re-request a review of the Reviewers you've assigned to the PR and repeat steps 4 and 5 until there is conclusion on Approval.
+6. Re-request a review from the Reviewer(s) of your the PR and repeat steps 4 and 5 until there is conclusion on Approval.
+Note that, by default, the responsibility for merging is with the submitter rather than the reviewer.
+   The submitter may be aware of other reasons to hold off on merging, such as PRs on related repositories that need to be merged simultaneously to update an interface.
+However, for trivial changes (such as typos in comments) the reviewer may do the merge.
 7. Once you have received approval to merge, click **Merge pull request** with its default setting of "Create a merge commit".
 Please delete your branch after merging.